 The club has meetings and sponsors field trips and get-togethers.

-Fulbright College offers area studies programs in Africa, Asia, Europe, Latin America, and Russia.
+Fulbright College offers area studies programs in Africa and Latin America.
 The King Fahd Middle East and Islamic Studies Program is an academic program within the College.

 Cartography, Remote Sensing and GIS Specialization